abirchler/jquery.add-remove/README.md

 * removeTemplate: Whether to remove the original template or not
 * modifyId: Function used to modify the ids of elements.
 Passed the old id and the row number
 * modifyName: Function used to modify the names of elements.
 Passed the old name and row number
+* autoFocus: Put focus on first input of newly added row

 ## Example Usage ##